Revisiting Computer-Aided Tuberculosis Diagnosis

-\begin{IEEEbiography}[\AddPhoto{wumin}]{Min Wu} (Senior Member, IEEE) received the B.E. degree in computer science from the University of Science and Technology of China (USTC), Hefei, China, in 2006, and the Ph.D. degree in computer science from Nanyang Technological University (NTU), Singapore, in 2011.
-He is currently a Senior Scientist with the Machine Intellection Department, Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR), Singapore.
-He received the best paper awards in the IEEE ICIEA 2022, the IEEE SmartCity 2022, the InCoB 2016 and the DASFAA 2015, and the finalist academic paper award in the IEEE PHM 2020.
+\begin{IEEEbiography}[\AddPhoto{wumin}]{Min Wu} (Senior Member, IEEE) received the B.E. degree in computer science from USTC, China, in 2006, and the Ph.D. degree in computer science from NTU, Singapore, in 2011.
+He is currently a principal scientist with the Institute for Infocomm Research (I2R), A*STAR, Singapore.
+He received the best paper awards in the IEEE ICIEA 2022, the IEEE SmartCity 2022, the InCoB 2016, and the DASFAA 2015.
 He also won the CVPR UG2+ challenge in 2021 and the IJCAI competition on repeated buyers prediction in 2015.
 His current research interests include machine learning, data mining, and bioinformatics. \end{IEEEbiography}

 \begin{IEEEbiography}[\AddPhoto{cmm}]{Ming-Ming Cheng} received his Ph.D. degree from Tsinghua University in 2012.
 Then, he did two years research fellow with Prof. Philip Torr in Oxford.
 He is now a professor at Nankai University, leading the Media Computing Lab.
 His research interests include computer graphics, computer vision, and image processing.
 He received research awards, including ACM China Rising Star Award, IBM Global SUR Award, and CCF-Intel Young Faculty Researcher Program.
 He is on the editorial boards of IEEE TPAMI/TIP. \end{IEEEbiography}